ArneTripolone/readme_generator/README.md

 - [Questions](#Questions)

 ### Installation
-    no steps, just enjoy
+    homebrew only

 ### Usage
-    here they are
+    here are the examples

 ### Licence
-    Apache
+    GPL

 ### Contributing